“At the End” vs “In the End”: What’s the Difference? (with Clear Examples)

 The idiom “at the end of the day”

-- I’ll consider your suggestion but at the end of the day, I’ll have to make a final decision.
+- I’ll consider your suggestion, but at the end of the day, I’ll have to make the final decision.

-- At the end of the day, it all comes down to those single moments when we were happy.
+- At the end of the day, it all comes down to those small moments when we were truly happy.

 Discover more from My Lingua Academy